libremfg/rhize-docs/content/datahub/_index.md

     <a  href="{{< relref "overview.md">}}">
       <h2>Overview</h2>
       <p>
-        A guide to streaming data from OPCUA into the Libre MFG Data Hub
+        A guide to streaming data from OPCUA into the RHIZE MFG Data Hub
       </p>
     </a>
   </div>